 Q: Yeah, and about that Good Morning America show, what an experience.
 Did they send out a crew?
 It must have been fun!

 A: Actually, there wasn’t any crew.
-Most of the footage was shot on my phone and I texted it to them.
+I shot most of the footage on my phone and I texted it to them.
 When the network in New York reached out, I knew I had to tell my employers, so I had to out myself in regards to Twitter.
 The head of media relations at Recology, my workplace, thought it was pretty cool and helped me get some of the other footage because they wanted shots of me and the whole truck.
 My work was really supportive.

 Q: Your Twitter handle is @JustMeTurtle.
 Do you have turtles?